Society of Saint Vincent de Paul: India

-The Society was first introduced in India by the French Missionaries at Pondicherry during the Year 1852-53 as a non-aggregated Conference.
+The Society was first introduced in India by the French Missionaries at Pondicherry during the Year 1852–53 as a non-aggregated Conference.
 The Society was officially started in India in 1863 when some conferences in Bombay were aggregated and the Bombay Particular Council was instituted.
 Then onwards the Society continued to grow in India.
 On 09.11.1953 the Superior Council of India was established and instituted with the Council General International.
 The Superior Council of India was renamed as National Council of India on 06.08.1973.
 The National Council of India has its Headquarters in Mumbai and the present President’s secretariat is at Chennai, Tamil Nadu with the election of Bro.
 S. Jude ZR Mangalraj as the 14th National President of India with effect from 28th February 2021.

 The National Council of India is registered under the Income Tax Act 1961 with exemption under Sec 80G, FCRA under the ministry of Home Affairs and Societies Regn.
 Act and Bombay Public Trust Act 1950.

-Today
+Activities

 The Society numbers about 800,000 members in some 140 countries worldwide, whose members operate through "conferences".
 A Conference may be based out of a church, school, community center, hospital, etc., and is composed of Catholic volunteers who pursue their own Christian growth in the service of the poor.
 Some Conferences exist without affiliating with any local Council, and so are not counted in statistics.
 Non-Catholics may join and the Society serves all regardless of their personal beliefs.